carpentries/instructor-training/episodes/08-motivation.md

 What *is* clear is that we need to avoid thinking in terms of a deficit model (i.e., we need to change the members of under-represented groups because they have some deficit, such as lack of prior experience) and instead use a systems approach (i.e., we need to change the system because it produces these disparities).
+We can also not highlight people based on their identity with a minority group; for example, it's not a good idea to say something like "Even though you're the only woman in the class, you're doing so well!"
+That may sound like praise at the end, but draws attention to the stereotype that women aren't good at programming.

 > ## Never Learn Alone
 >